 I WOKE UP EARLY, or rather I was woken up early—you can’t sleep with the sun in your face.
 I slept in the ship’s habitation quarters.
 A penthouse suite, which consisted of a cramped, single bunk, scullery, toilet and sonic shower.
 Beats sleeping outside in the cold.
 So, yes it did feel like a penthouse suite, but I’d left the cabin door open, hence the sunlight on my face.

 Found a jetpack stored in the ship’s supply cabinet.
 Fits like a glove over my exosuit, but I’m too scared to use it.
 Maybe when I’m feeling more confident that I truly am a bird.

-The rest of the day I spent scavenging the landscape for resources.
+I spent the rest of the day scavenging the landscape for resources.
 Fortunately, I was able to find fresh water and food.
-Mushrooms and some type of red potato plant, they both checked out as safe for consumption.
+Specifically, mushrooms and some type of red potato plant.
+They both checked out as safe for consumption.

-After lunch I trekked out again, this time focusing only on the ship’s repair resources.
-By late afternoon I was about to give up, till I stumbled into a hole in the ground while investigating a sound.
+After lunch, I trekked out again.
+This time focusing only on the ship’s repair resources.
+By late afternoon I was about to give up, when I stumbled into a hole in the ground while investigating a sound.

-It sounded like some mating ritual.
+I was distracted by an unusual noise and wasn’t paying attention where I was going.
+It sounded like a mating ritual.
 Have you ever heard a horny moose crying in the rutting season?

-Except that I’d need Chrysonite.
-There were no blue crystalline extrusions anywhere, I’d need to scout further out and possibly camp further from my ship than I’d prefer, but I had no choice, if I ever intended to launch the ship I’d need to first make a long track across a harsh, alien terrain.
+Except, I’d need Chrysonite.
+There were no blue crystalline extrusions anywhere, I’d need to scout further out and possibly camp further from my ship than I’d prefer, but I had no choice.
+If I ever intended to launch the ship, I’d need to first make a long track across a harsh, alien terrain.
 Time was running out, as were my supplies.

 When we cannot act as we wish, we must act as we can.